 There’s just something about James Spader that reads… well, kind of odd.
 Intelligent, certainly, but also icky.
-He has a certain oddball appeal that often manifests in roles that are uncomfortably sexual—and, more often than not, you’re in for a mindfuck.
-Next up for Spader is the political drama LINCOLN, in which he plays a Tennessee lobbyist — but lest you’re worried he’s gone legit, he explained that his favorite thing about the role was smoking cigars, laughing and drinking… and being naughty and irreverent.
+He has a certain oddball appeal that often manifests in roles that are uncomfortably sexual—and, more often than not, you’re in for something mindblowing.
+Next up for Spader is the political drama Lincoln, in which he plays a Tennessee lobbyist, but lest you’re worried he’s gone legit, he explained that his favorite thing about the role was smoking cigars, laughing and drinking… and being naughty and irreverent.
 Here are some of his oddest (and some of our favorite) roles to date.

 1. Dr. Daniel Jackson, Stargate